OpenSourceJesus/HolyBlender/README.md

 Each script needs to be have the same name as the MonoBehaviour class contained within it in BlenderPlugin.

+Currently, attached scripts are not remembered.
+They will have be reattached everytime you open BlenderPlugin.

 Some comments are treated as code in the output of translations (not desired behvaior).

 In UnityToBevy, when float variables in C# scripts are declared they need to be set to a value that contains a decimal and has an 'f' at the end for proper translation.